paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 Next, we need a way to access the nginx service so we can test the load capacity on the nginx pod(s).

-Let's create a simple testing service that will allow us access into the cluster so that we can exercise the ngnix service.
-We'll create a service call, service-for-testing using the `kubectl run` command.
-And as part of the imperative execution from the command line, we'll use the option `-i` to login directly to the pod running under the service, `service-for-testing`.
+Let's create a simple testing deplyment that will allow us access into the cluster so that we can exercise the ngnix service.
+We'll create a deployment called, `deployment-for-testing` using the `kubectl run` command.
+And as part of the imperative execution from the command line, we'll use the option `-it` to login directly to the pod running under the service, `service-for-testing`.

-Execute this command, either by enteriing at the command line of the Katacoda interactive learning environment, or just click on the command using your mouse.
+Execute this command, either by typing it out at the command line of the Katacoda interactive learning environment, or just click on the command using your mouse.

-`kubectl run -i --tty service-for-testing --image=busybox /bin/sh`{{execute}}
+`kubectl run -it deployment-for-testing --image=busybox /bin/sh`{{execute}}

 It might take a few seconds, but you should see the command prompt, `/ #`.
 This prompt indicates that you are indeed in the Kubernetes clsuter.
 (You might see a message, `If you don't see a command prompt, try pressing enter.`